 Introduction:

-Basically, aquatic invertebrates are found in almost all types of habitats including temporary pools and permanent large lakes and rivers, even in extreme habitats such as in saline waters, petroleum pools and swage treatment plants.
+Basically, aquatic invertebrates are found in almost all types of habitats including temporary pools and permanent large lakes and rivers, even in extreme habitats such as in saline waters, petroleum pools and sewage treatment plants.
 In lentic water bodies like lakes and pools, the aquatic invertebrates were settled in bottom area and in lotic water bodies like rivers, these are settled under the rocks and stones and plays integral part of the aquatic food web.
-Most aquatic invertebrates spend their entire lives, from egg to the adult stage, under water.
+Most aquatic invertebrates spend their entire livesfrom egg to the adult stage under water.
 However, many insects such as mayflies, dragonflies, stoneflies, and midges are aquatic only in the immature stages.
 Many researches contributed their valuable findings in the aquatic Invertebrates abundance throughout the worldwide [1], [2], [3].

 Without invertebrates there is no ecosystem in our planet.
 Because most of the activities on the earth is regulated by the interference of invertebrates for example if there is no decomposers the animal survival is not possible like this aquatic invertebrates also contribute major role in the aquatic ecosystems by regulating the aquatic food chains and food webs.
-The Benthos and Benthic fauna of aquatic ecosystem regulates the tropic status, for this reason the fauna is considered as Bio-indicator for pollution status.
+The Benthos and Benthic fauna of aquatic ecosystem regulates the trophic status, for this reason the fauna is considered as Bio-indicator for pollution status.
 Several highly diverse taxa, such as Porifera, Platyhelminthes, Nematoda, Mollusca, and peracarid Crustacea are still poorly known [4].
 Benthic macroinvertebrates (BMIs) are an important tool for understanding and detecting changes in ecosystem integrity, and BMI community composition can be used to reflect cumulative impacts that cannot otherwise be detected through traditional water quality monitoring [5].

 Methodology:

-In the present study the aquatic invertebrates collection were made in specific date of every month of Nizamsagar reservoir.
-For collection of aquatic invertebrates including the aquatic insects, we used a conventional D-frame Sweep net, (Size of the mesh is 1.2 mm and the mouth area is 690cm3), Stovepipe sampler, Benthic corer and funnel trap etc. [6],[7].
+In the present study the aquatic invertebrates collection were made on specific date of every month of Nizamsagar reservoir.
+For the collection of aquatic invertebrates including the aquatic insects, we used a conventional D-frame Sweep net, (Size of the mesh is 1.2 mm and the mouth area is 690cm3), Stovepipe sampler, Benthic corer and funnel trap etc. [6],[7].

 Results and Discussion:

-In the present study twenty seven number of invertebrate fauna have been observed belongs to three phyla viz, Arthropoda, Mollusca and Annelida in Nizamsagar reservoir during the year 2021-23.
-The data of invertebrate species is depicted in Table Num.
+In the present study twenty seven species of invertebrate fauna have been observed belongs to three phyla viz, Arthropoda, Mollusca and Annelida in Nizamsagar reservoir during the year 2021-23.
+The data of invertebrate species is depicted in Table N0..
 1 and 2.

 The observed species are Bellamya bengalensis (Lamarck, 1822), Pila globosa (Swaison, 1822), Rachis punctatus (Anton, 1838), Bithynia transsilvanica (Biez, 1853), Indoplanorbis exustus (Deshayes, 1834), Gyraulus convexiusculus (Hutton, 1849), Lymnaea accuminata (Lamarck, 1822), Thiara tuberculata (Muller, 1774), Perrysis favidens (Benson, 1862), Lamellidens marginalis (Lamarck, 1819), Limnodrillus hoffmeisteri (Claparede, 1862), Tubifex tubifex (Muller, 1774), Hydrometra vittata (Stal, 1871), Limnometra fluviorum (Fabricius, 1798), Laccotreohes maculatus (Fabricius, 1775), Ranatra fuliformes (Fabricius, 1790), Cybister chinenesis (Motschulsky, 1854), Hydaticus ricinus (Wewalkar, 1979), Eristalis tenax (Linnaeus, 1758), Chironomus Sps.
 (Meigen, 1803), Sympetrum vulgatum (Linnaeus, 1758), Macrobrachium rosenbergii (De.
-Man, 1879), Macrobrachium. malcolmosonii (Milne-Edwards, 1844), Ischnura ramburii (Selys, 1850) Orthetrum cancellatum (Linnaeus, 1758), Anophelus mosqito larvae and Culex mosquito larvae.
+Man, 1879), Macrobrachium. malcolmosonii (Milne-Edwards, 1844), Ischnura ramburii (Selys, 1850) Orthetrum cancellatum (Linnaeus, 1758), Anophelus mosquito larvae and Culex mosquito larvae.

 Among the total species Bellamya bengalensis, Pila globosa, Bithynia transsilvanica, Rachis punctatus, Indoplanorbis exustus, Gyraulus convexiusculus, Lymnaea accuminata, Thiara tuberculata belongs to Gastropoda class, Perrysis favidens and Lamellidens marginalis of bivalvia class of Mollusca phylum.
 Limnodrillus hoffmeisteri and Tubifex tubifex species belonging to Clitellata class of Annelida phylum and Hydrometra vittata, Limnometra fluviorum, Laccotreohes maculatus, Ranatra fuliformes, Cybister chinenesis, Hydaticus ricinus, Eristalis tenax, Chironomus Sps.
 Sympetrum vulgatum, Orthetrum cancellatum, Ischnura ramburii, Anophelus mosqito larvae and Culex mosquito larvae species were observed belonging to Insecta class, Macrobrachium rosenbergii and Macrobrachium. malcolmosonii belonging to Crustacean division of Arthropoda phylum.